OFRN Program Overview

 - National Air and Space Intelligence Center (NASIC)

 - National Aeronautical and Space Administration’s Glenn Research Center (NASA-GRC)

-Leveraging the $51.4 million investment from the State of Ohio, the OFRN has funded 35 research projects that involve collaboration from 21 Ohio universities and community colleges and 97 Ohio industry partners.
-These projects resulted in the creation of 10 Ohio companies spread across Ohio.
-In addition, the OFRN negotiated a Cooperative Research and Development Agreement with AFRL for all OFRN flight-testing to take place at the Springfield Airport in Ohio.
+Leveraging the $51.4 million investment from the State of Ohio, the OFRN has funded 35 research projects involving collaboration from 21 Ohio universities, community colleges, and 97 Ohio industry partners.
+In addition, the OFRN negotiated a Cooperative Research and Development Agreement with AFRL for all OFRN flight testing to take place at the Springfield Airport in Ohio.
 The first flight test took place in September 2020.

 Furthermore, the OFRN assists its network partners with seeking and pursuing follow-on funding from other agencies, including the Air Force Office of Scientific Research, AFRL, the Defense Advanced Research Projects Agency, the Army Research Office, and the Office of Naval Research.
-With OFRN's assistance in proposal navigation, team matchmaking, and opportunity capturing, its network partners have collaborated on joint proposal efforts totaling over $350+ million, of which more than $211+ million was awarded.
 This additional funding brings new, critical research dollars to Ohio to support undergraduate and graduate student education and training and Ohio-wide research that fulfills mission-critical national defense needs.

 Going forward, OFRN will continue to: